sinzii/drafts/dedot_announcement.md

 ![chaintypes](https://github.com/sinzii/w3-grant-draft/assets/6867026/1237dc22-58d1-4dce-b57e-b33d167de94d)

 Currently, there is a scheduled job running twice everyday to check if there's any runtime upgrades in the supported networks and regenerate the Types & APIs for those networks.
 So developers just need to upgrade this package everytime there is a runtime upgrade to be exposed to latest runtime changes.
-E.g: recently there is a runtime change in Kusama to remove the `Identity` & `IdentityMigrator` pallets, [this change](https://github.com/dedotdev/chaintypes/commit/c5692e15f441962fae4558278967bed7304d2033) is then get updated for Kusana network swiftly.
+E.g: recently there is a runtime change in Kusama to remove the `Identity` & `IdentityMigrator` pallets, [this change](https://github.com/dedotdev/chaintypes/commit/c5692e15f441962fae4558278967bed7304d2033) is then get updated for Kusana chaintypes swiftly.

 ## Dedot also comes with more & more features
 ### Native TypeScript type system for scale-codec